 The support for students at all levels, including extracurricular, social and sport activities are available.
 Importantly, support for students with needs is available and appears to be well organized.

-Students have the opportunity to gain international experience through research at the main campus in Nicosia and summer scholarships.
+Students have the opportunity to gain international experience through research at the main campus in Nicosia.